DilanLivera/python-notes/README.md

 ### Tuples
 An ordered collection or grouping of items.
 Tuples are immutable.
 Data in Tuples doesnt have to be unique.
 We can have nested Tuples.

-- To create a dictionary
+- To create a tuple
   ```
   alphabet = ( "a", "b", "c" )
   ```